-The institutional executive officer shall have the initiative in shaping the educational policies and academic standards of his/her institution, and in cooperation with the Commissioner shall recommend such policy to the Board for approval.
+The institutional executive of ficer shall have the initiative in shaping the educational policies and academic standards of his/her institution, and in cooperation with the Commissioner shall recommend such policy to the Board for approval.

 The Institutional Executive Officer, generally has the authority to select and hire university employees.
-However, certain categories/types of employees require Board approval prior to hiring, same as specified within Board Policy 401.0102; and he/she shall have authority to fill vacancies that occur as emergencies, when the salary outlay is within the budget appropriations provided for such positions, all subject to authority for review and rejection or approval by the Board, when such is required, unless that power has been delegated per Board Policy.
+However, certain categories/types of employees require Board approval prior to hiring, same as specified within Board Policy 401.0102 of the Policies and Bylaws of the Board of Trustees of State Institutions of Higher Learning, State of Mississippi as of June 18, 2015; and he/she shall have authority to fill vacancies that occur as emergencies, when the salary outlay is within the budget appropriations provided for such positions, all subject to authority for review and rejection or approval by the Board, when such is required, unless that power has been delegated per Board Policy.